kammitama5/kammitama5.github.io/about.md

 - I'm a programming languages researcher and aspiring [boffin](https://en.wikipedia.org/wiki/Boffin).
-I love machine learning, encryption, and functional programming (I am at the intersection of the crypto, programming languages and AI/ML communities).
+I love machine learning, encryption, and functional programming (I am at the intersection of the cryptography, programming languages and AI/ML communities).
 - Also a book junkie.
 Love Haskell, Hackerspaces, puzzles, making and sailing.

 ### What's Unique about me